4 Steps to Obtaining an SBA Loan

 Nature of Business:

-The business operates as a for-profit entity and is incorporated in the United States.
-In addition, the business is engaged in an industry that is eligible.
+The business operates as a for-profit entity.
+It is incorporated in the United States.
+In addition, the business engages in an industry that is eligible.

 2. Selecting an SBA Lender

-Upon discussing the qualifications as documented above, Mary and I looked into the many SBA lenders available.
-I have worked with direct lenders and loan brokers in the past but Mary and I focused on Direct Lenders, these include banks, credit unions, and non-bank SBA lenders.
-One of the most covenanted designations for a direct lender is that of the SBA Preferred Lenders Program (PLP).
-PLP lenders are able to process SBA loans more quickly than that of the Certified Lenders Program (CLP).
+Next, Mary and I looked into the SBA lenders available.
+I have worked with both direct lenders and loan brokers.
+As a result of that, we chose to focus on direct lenders.
+Direct Lenders include banks, credit unions, and non-bank SBA lenders.
+One of the most covenanted designations for a direct lender is the SBA Preferred Lenders Program (PLP).
+PLP lenders are able to process SBA loans more quickly than the Certified Lenders Program (CLP).

-When vetting SBA lenders, Mary and I inquired and narrowed a list of potential lenders with these questions in mind:
+When vetting SBA lenders, Mary and I narrowed down a list of potential lenders with these questions in mind:

 - Lender’s total SBA volume and industries worked with